smileidentity/smile-identity-core-python/README.md

 - validate_partner_params
 - get_smile_id_services

+### Security

+Note: sec_key is currently deprecated in favour of signature.

+The signature field is our new improved means of signing requests.
+To calculate a signature you need to generate an api key.
+Generating an api key does not invalidate existing v1 keys so you can safely upgrade.
+The library will default to calculating the new signature.
+If you want to maintain the old behaviour, you will need to specify `use_sec_key=True`  in the options object to any of our classes except Signature.

+All references to `generate_sec_key` should be replaced by `generate_signature`.

 ## Documentation

 This library requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs.smileidentity.com/products/core-libraries/python).